wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 Advanced strategies can involve relayers performing untrusted off-chain computation passed into the destination contract.
 These strategies can optimize gas costs but also create attack vectors if not used correctly.

 In summary, the design of a relayer should ensure that there's a single, deterministic way to process messages in your protocol.
-In an optimally designed protocol, relayers should have a 'correct' implementation, mirroring "crank turner" processes used elsewhere in blockchain.
+In an optimally designed protocol, relayers should have a "correct" implementation, mirroring "crank turner" processes used elsewhere in blockchain.

-## Client-Side Relaying
+## Client-Side relaying

 Client-side relaying relies on user-facing front ends, such as a webpage or a wallet, to complete the cross-chain process.